bernatferragut/WEB2/_posts/2021-10-23-Hardware-wallet-mnemonic-seed-phrases.md

 ![Hardware wallet-mnemonic seed phrase](/assets/images/art/SEEDS/B.png)

-Once these 6 images -objects- containing 4 words have been created, they will be saved under one letter each one of them.
+Once these 6 images -objects- containing 4 words have been created, they will be saved under a letter each one of them.

 To recall them just think of the letter and a vivid image will appear automatically representing the four 'decompressed'words.